Events

 Finally, in 2022, the Summer School has launched a Lecture Series in Law and Economics - a joint project of the Faculty of Business and Economics, the Faculty of Law, and the Research Network Responsible Digital Society.

-Speaker: Prof. Dr. Sandeep Dahiya, Georgetown University and Visiting Professor at the Summer School of Law, Business and Economic Policy
+Speaker: Prof. Oren Bar-Gill, School of Law, New York University and Visiting Professor at the Summer School of Business, Law and Economic Policy

 Host: Prof. Georg Nöldeke